Langl3y/django-chatapp/README.md

 ## Install python modules
 If you use Macbook M1 please follow [this guide](https://pypi.org/project/mysqlclient/) to install mysqlclient.

-After that, join Goatstudio VPN and install requirements

 ```shell
 pip install -r requirements.txt